-Student Ambassador is a role designed for students to develop leadership skills and participate in campus public relations activities.
+Student Ambassadors develop leadership skills and participate in campus public relations activities.
 The ambassadors serve as tour guides, admissions assistants and goodwill ambassadors for the College.
 If you are interested in becoming an ambassador, contact Admissions.

 Student Senate is the student governing body of the campus, which acts in an advisory capacity and represents students in the College planning and decision-making process.
-The president of Student Senate is a non-voting member of the SCC Board of Governors.
-The student Board member helps present student issues and enables positive communication among the students, the administration and the Board of Governors.
+The president of the Student Senate is a non-voting participant of the SCC Board of Governors.
+The student Board member helps present student issues and enables positive communication among the students, the administration and the BOG.
 If you would like more information on Student Senate, contact the Student Life Coordinator on your campus.

 Residence Hall Assistants